Floydlang/floyd/Docs/Floyd script reference.md

 # IF - THEN - ELSE -- STATEMENT
-This is a normal if-else-if-else construct, like in most languages.
-Bracked are required always.
+This is a normal if-elseif-else feature, like in most languages.
+Brackets are required always.

 		if(s == "one"){
 			return 1;